-HOW TO ENTER: Any Connecticut resident entering a contest at any participating member fair is automatically entered and competing in the local contest.
+HOW TO ENTER: Any baker entering a contest at any participating member fair is automatically entered and competing in the local contest.
 Contestants may enter the contest at as many fairs as they wish until they win first prize.
 They will then represent that fair at the state baking contest.
 Please submit entries to both the local and state contest on disposable plates.
 The Association of Connecticut Fairs and the member fairs are not responsible for the return of plates, trays or containers.

 JUDGING: Judging will be based on appearance, flavor and texture.
 The Association of Connecticut Fairs will furnish judges’ score sheets to each fair and the contestant will receive these sheets at the end of the contest.
 Additions, deletions or substitutions in the recipe are not permitted and will result in disqualification.
 All decisions of the judges are final.